The H. Franklin Brooks Philanthropic FundGive to this fund

 About The Brooks Fund

-Established in 1995, The H. Franklin Brooks Philanthropic Fund of The Community Foundation of Middle Tennessee encourages the inclusion, acceptance and recognition of Middle Tennessee's lesbian and gay citizens by supporting a variety of nonprofit programs in Middle Tennessee enhancing the quality of life for the GLBT community and building bridges between all segments of the community.
+Established in 1995, The H. Franklin Brooks Philanthropic Fund of The Community Foundation of Middle Tennessee encourages the inclusion, acceptance and recognition of Middle Tennessee's lesbian and gay citizens by supporting a variety of nonprofit programs in Middle Tennessee enhancing the quality of life for the LGBT community and building bridges between all segments of the community.

 From The Brooks Fund’s inception to today, we have worked to be a bridge-building entity.
-We were founded for the purpose of building bridges between the GLBT community and the community-at-large, and between local nonprofits and donors committed to issues of tolerance and education.
+We were founded for the purpose of building bridges between the LGBT community and the community-at-large, and between local nonprofits and donors committed to issues of tolerance and education.

 We set out to create a permanent source of funding dedicated to these goals and committed to supporting these efforts in Middle Tennessee.
 That focus remains the same, and The Brooks Fund’s mission continues to be fulfilled thanks to the generosity and support of many and the dedicated leadership of a talented, diverse group of advisory board members.